-The failure to properly track sickness and death from Covid-19 in healthcare workers means ministers are making decisions without enough information, the Royal College of Nursing has warned.
+The failure to properly track sickness and death from Covid-19 in healthcare workers means ministers are making decisions without enough information, the RCN has warned.

 The representative body has called on the Department of Health and Social Care to start collecting UK-wide data on healthcare staff who contract coronavirus.